dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-BOOTSTRAP.md

 ## Form the k8s cluster
 Have kubectl, clusterctl and talosctl installed:
-  * As of the time of writing (2022-10-12) this is
+  * As of the time of writing (2022-12-17) this is
-  * kubectl v1.25
+  * kubernetes v1.26
-  * clusterapi v1.2
+  * clusterapi v1.3.1
-  * talosctl v1.2
+  * talos v1.3

 Double check the [compatibility of Sidero and Talos](https://github.com/siderolabs/sidero#compatibility-with-cluster-api-and-kubernetes-versions) and ensure you choose the [latest Sidero](https://github.com/siderolabs/sidero/releases/latest) and the [latest supported Talos](https://github.com/siderolabs/talos/releases).
-At the time of writing Sidero v0.5 supports Talos v1.2.
+At the time of writing Sidero v0.5 supports Talos v1.3.

-Download the `metal-rpi_4-arm64.img.xz` artifact from the latest supported Talos release from above, and burn it onto 3x SD cards.
+Download the `metal-rpi_generic-arm64.img.xz` artifact from the latest supported Talos release from above, and burn it onto 3x SD cards.

 Boot the 3x rpi4.4gb.arm nodes, record the IP Addresses that DHCP assigns from the SERVERS_STAGING VLAN, for example:
 ```bash